SamGurr/SamGurr/README.md

 📫 Email: samjgurr@gmail.com / samuel_gurr@noaa.gov

 ⚡ I am an advocate for open science and strive to dissolve inaccessible barriers - submitting to public repositories (such as Github and Zenodo!) keeps my data transparent and accessible.
-Interested in expanding upon this thread in my current and future career endevours 💬 Please reach out if you have any suggestions or just want to talk science,  happy to chat!
+Interested in expanding upon this thread in my current and future career endevours.
+Please reach out if you have any suggestions or just want to talk science,  happy to chat!

 😄 Pronouns: he/him